naacl-org/naacl-org.github.com/minutes/2018/index.md

 - Need to start collecting guest blog posts for the chairs blog.
 - Going to put detailed howto notes on their process into the ACL wiki.
 - Started tracking reviewer and chair demographics.
-  - 72 area chairs, 2/3 male,1/3 female.
+  - 72 area chairs, 2/3 male, 1/3 female.
-  - 2/3 of reviewer pool is less than 0-4 years out of their PhD.
+  - 2/3 of reviewer pool is less than 0 to 4 years out of their PhD.
   - Purposely excluded PhD students - this seems very controversial to me (Colin).
 - Many of the 6s handed out were for arXiv papers.
 - Philip: The fact that you think you can guess is an indicator of how mature / familiar you are in your field.